wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 ## Making employers provide safe work environments:

-Employers are expected to provide work places which demonstrate a **good faith** effort to ensure that any hazards which may reasonably arise from the nature/configuration of the particular environment/equipment/tools/supplies provided by the employer are ameliorated.
+Employers are expected to provide work places which demonstrate a **good faith** effort to ensure that any published hazards which may reasonably arise from the nature/configuration of the particular environment/equipment/tools/supplies provided by the employer are ameliorated.

+Should any of the published hazards for a job description not have a good faith method provided by the employer, any and all of the employees (whether or not their particular job description incurs the alleged hazard) shall have standing to file suit against the employer under the cause of action, "Unameliorated Workplace Hazard".

-For any hazard occasioned by the particular nature/configuration of the environment/equipment/tools/supplies provided by the employer, a good faith method of ameliorating said hazard is one which:
+For any published hazard occasioned by the particular nature/configuration of the environment/equipment/tools/supplies provided by the employer, a good faith method of ameliorating said hazard is one which:

 - When diligently followed/deployed by the employees ameliorates the hazard.
 - Where the method is already deployed:
   - Is resourced by the employer sufficiently so as to make it practical for the employees to follow/deploy.
   - Can readily be demonstrated by the employer to be maintained in an operational state or on standby, ready to be deployed in a timely manner, depending on the type of hazard under consideration.

-Should any of the published hazards for a job description not have a good faith method provided by the employer, any and all of the employees (whether or not their particular job description incurs the alleged hazard) shall have standing to file suit against the employer under the cause of action, "Unameliorated Workplace Hazard".

 ## Cause of action: "Unameliorated Workplace Hazard":